meltano/meltano/docs/src/docs/integration.md

 When `meltano elt` is run a subsequent time, it will look for the most recent completed (successful or failed) pipeline run with the same job ID that generated some state.
 If found, this state is then passed along to the extractor.

 Note that if you already have a state file you'd like to use, it can be provided explicitly using [`meltano elt`](/docs/command-line-interface.html#elt)'s `--state` option or the [`state` extractor extra](/docs/plugins.html#state-extra).

+If you'd like to manually inspect a pipeline's state for debugging purposes, or so that you can store it somewhere other than the system database and explicitly pass it along to the next invocation, you can dump it to [STDOUT](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)) or a file using [`meltano elt`](/docs/command-line-interface.html#elt)'s `--dump=state` option.

 ::: tip Not seeing state picked up after a failed run?